fenok/react-router-typesafe-routes/README.md

 yarn add react-router-typesafe-routes
 ```

 Note that the library is using ES6, including ES6 modules.
+It's designed to be processed by some bundler like Webpack.

 ## Design principles